-Highland Springs is one of the renowned Dialectical Behavioral Therapy Treatment Centers in the Intermountain West.
-Our unique DBT program caters to individual treatment as well as DBT group therapy.
+Highland Springs is one of the renowned Dialectical Behavior Therapy Treatment Centers in the Intermountain West.
+Our unique DBT program caters to individual therapy as well as DBT group therapy.

 Call Highland Springs to learn more or schedule an appointment with our counseling center!

-Our one of a kind DBT program offers evidence-based services designed to improve self-image, relationships, and decrease mood swings.
-The main goal of our DBT program is to teach people to live in the moment, develop healthy ways to cope with stress, and to help our clients better regulate their emotions.
+Our one-of-a-kind DBT program offers evidence-based services designed to improve self-esteem, relationships, and decrease mood swings.
+The main goal of our DBT program is to teach people to live in the moment, develop healthy ways to cope with stress, and help our clients better regulate their emotions.

 Dialectical Behavioral Therapy is a specialized form of psychotherapy designed to treat people who have difficulty controlling extreme emotions, such as borderline personality disorder.
 People who experience borderline personality disorder often have histories of sexual abuse and trauma, intense fear of abandonment, and self-harm behavior.

 Clients experiencing these conditions benefit greatly from our DBT program as it helps to combat these feelings and help you find happiness.
 DBT can be classified under four modules: core mindfulness, distress tolerance, interpersonal effectiveness, and emotion regulation.